EvanKuhn/evankuhn.github.io/_posts/2026-09-23-ai-agent-build-day-1.md

 date: 2026-09-23 17:25:00 -0700
 categories: ai
 description: Progress and lessons from building an AI agent in Python
+image: /images/ai_agent_day_1.jpg
 ---

+![A cartoon robot at a laptop with Ollama and Python stickers, next to a whiteboard diagram of the agent loop: think, choose tool, execute, observe and respond](/images/ai_agent_day_1.jpg){: width="1400" height="788"}

 Recently I decided to build an AI agent "from scratch" in Python.
 My primary motivation is to learn; I want to better understand the technology landscape and how the pieces fit together.